Santosl2/devstage/README.md

 This project is a referral system for a DevStage event.
 It allows users to register for the event and share a unique link to invite others.
 The system tracks referrals and displays a ranking of participants who have brought in the most new registrations.

+This project utilizes Redis for user ranking, leveraging functions such as `HINCRBY`, `ZREVRANGE`, `ZSCORE`, and `ZINCRBY` to efficiently manage and retrieve ranking data in real time.

 ## Technologies Used

 - **Front-end**: React.js, Next.js, Tailwind CSS